audacity/audacity/lib-src/libnyquist/nyquist/sys/unix/README.txt

 because the PortAudio library which is included in the Nyquist sources configures itself differently on Debian and doesn't need ALSA.

-After unzipping sources, type:

-    gunzip nyqsrc3<nn>.zip
+Note 3: You will also need Java and (maybe) ant

+Note 4: Nyquist has recently switched from a home-brew makefile system to CMake.
+You'll need to install cmake if you do not have it.
+At present, the cmake files work for Windows and OS X, but there are likely to be some problems with Linux that need to be solved.

+Unzip sources (e..g use the Archive Manager), creating a nyquist directory and some subdirectories, and use cd to change the current
+directory:

-    cd nyquist
+    cd nyquist (or "cd <path to the nyquist directory>")

-    # In the following line, Debian linux users should
-    #   type "nonalsa" in place of "alsa":
-    ln -s sys/unix/alsa/Makefile Makefile
+Build Nyquist with cmake and make:

+    ccmake .
+        change configuration to Release
+        type c to configure, g to generate and exit make

+Set the search path (in bash), which tells Nyquist where to search for lisp files to be loaded when a file is not found in the current directory.
+See SHELL STARTUP below for information about how to automate this.

+    export XLISPPATH=`pwd`/runtime:`pwd`/lib

+(Alternatively, tcsh users can type
     setenv XLISPPATH `pwd`/runtime:`pwd`/lib
-    make

-(For bash shell users, instead of the setenv command, use this:

-    export XLISPPATH=`pwd`/runtime:`pwd`/lib
 )

-The first line creates a nyquist directory and some subdirectories.
-The second line (cd) changes directories to the new nyquist directory.
-The third line (ln) makes a link from the top-level directory to the Makefile for your system.
-In place of "alsa" in sys/unix/alsa/Makefile, you should substitute your system type.
-Current systems are alsa, nonalsa, next, pmax, rs6k, sgi, and sparc, but since only the alsa and nonalsa versions have been tested in recent years, do not expect anything else to work.
-The setenv (or export) command tells Nyquist where to search for lisp files to be loaded when a file is not found in the current directory.
-See SHELL STARTUP below for information about how to automate this.

 64-BIT UBUNTU
 =============